DARIAH-FI-Survey-Concept-Network/finnsurveytext/README.md

 ## Function Demos and Tutorials ##
-Vignettes accompanying each of these R scripts can be found in the 'vignettes' folder within the repository.
-These vignettes use the sample data outlined below.
+Tutorials accompanying each of these R scripts can be found in the 'Articles' tab within the website.
+These tutorials use the sample data outlined below.

 ## Sample Data ##